saptarshidatta96/saptarshi/_posts/2020-08-02-EDA-with Titanic-Data-set.md

 ---
 layout: post
-title: EDA with Titanic Data Set - Literature
+title: EDA with Titanic Data Set
 published: true
 ---
 The Titanic data set is a famous data set that beginners in Machine Learning always refer to.
 However, the data set presents some interesting EDA opportunities which can be applied towards further complex problems.